Maldorana/Maldorana/README.md

 I am a driven and passionate **Junior Full Stack Developer**, looking for a role where I can consolidate and extend my knowledge of programming and product development.

-I graduated from a Visual Communication bachelor's degree in France and worked as a Product Designer in London for 5 years, during which I learnt the basics of front-end web development and working in an agile team.
+I graduated from a Visual Communication bachelor's degree in France and worked as a **Product Designer in London for 5 years**, during which I learnt the basics of front-end web development and working in an agile team.

-I learnt how to code at Makers Academy, a 16 weeks software development bootcamp, after being selected among nearly 100 applicants for the scholarship program.
+I learnt how to code at **Makers Academy**, a 16 weeks software development bootcamp, after being selected among nearly 100 applicants for the scholarship program.

 **Tech Skills** : Ruby, Ruby on Rails, Rspec, HTML, CSS, JavaScript, Typescript, React, Jest, Node.js, Firebase, AWS, Bootstrap\
 **Design Skills** : Sketch, Photoshop, Illustrator, InDesign, After Effects